-- 2.1 As the Rowan Centre PRU site is no longer in use following the vacating of pupils, staff and assets to Elements Academy, the building now stands empty. - 2.2 To use the site for other registered education provision, it is necessary to follow a statutory process to formally close the Rowan Centre as a Local Authority maintained School and make the site available for other educational purposes as required by DfE. - 2.3 Should proposals to formally close the Rowan Centre be approved following statutory process, the site can be offered to education providers for the use of education provision where there is an identified need and the proposal be approved by DfE in due course.
+2.1 As the Rowan Centre PRU site is no longer in use following the vacating of pupils, staff and assets to Elements Academy, the building now stands empty.

+- 2.2 To use the site for other registered education provision, it is necessary to follow a statutory process to formally close the Rowan Centre as a Local Authority maintained School and make the site available for other educational purposes as required by DfE. - 2.3 Should proposals to formally close the Rowan Centre be approved following statutory process, the site can be offered to education providers for the use of education provision where there is an identified need. - 2.4 Consideration of areas of the Rowan site including the previous residential caretakers building will be considered as part of Rotherham LAC sufficiency programme.